taejs/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 ## Lets start off with some definitions

 ### Resource
 Something we need to be able to progress a task.
-Our resources is limited.
+Our resources are limited.
 This could be CPU time or memory.

 ### Task